Mario730/bobdauber/README.md

 - home page cycle image,
     - feed of new posts

-- update styling of about page

-- make front end for pieces
+- make individual page for each piece